top of page

 After a laid-back lunch down by Pinhão’s bustling pier, we’re off on a rabelo boat, a replica of the traditional vessels that once carried barrels of port downriver.
 As we float along, we’ll be treated to vineyard views you won’t find from the roads.
 Take in the peaceful atmosphere, breathe in the earthy scents, and soak up the true spirit of the Douro Valley.

-With some time to wander through Pinhão after our cruise, we’ll catch the evening train back to Porto, arriving around 8:30 p.m.
+With some time to wander through Pinhão after our cruise, we’ll catch the late afternoon train back to Porto.
 The evening is yours to relax, explore, or grab a bite at a nearby spot—whatever feels right after a day of wine and relaxation!

 Meals: B, L